Xikaro/action-changelog-parser/README.md

 - `date` - Release date from the changelog entry.
 Example: `2020-08-22`.
 - `status` - Status from the changelog entry.
 One of: (`prerelease`, `release`, `unreleased`).
 - `description` - Content from the changelog entry found.
+- `unreleased` - JSON object with Unreleased version data (only when `version` input is provided).
+Contains:
+  - `version` - Always "unreleased"
+  - `status` - Always "unreleased"
+  - `description` - Content from the Unreleased section

 ### Example
 Typical `README.md` file: